I teach education-related courses and courses on research design

-At Arizona State University, I have taught several TESOL/applied linguistics courses for graduate students: LIN501–Approaches to research, LIN521–Methods of teaching English to speakers of other languages, LIN523–Language testing and assessment, LIN524–Curriculum design and materials development, LIN591–English for specific purposes education.
-I also have taught undergraduate courses: two versions of ENG404 (i.e., Second language education; Second language teaching), and ENG107-First year composition for ESL writers.
+I teach courses for undergraduate and graduate students in the area of linguistics/applied linguistics/TESOL.
+The courses for graduate students include: LIN501–Approaches to research, LIN521–Methods of teaching English to speakers of other languages, LIN523–Language testing and assessment, LIN524–Curriculum design and materials development, LIN591–English for specific purposes education.
+The courses for undergraduate students include multiple versions of ENG404-Studies in second language acquisition (Materials development in TESOL; Second language education; Second language teaching), and ENG107-First year composition for ESL writers.
 (See course descriptions below.)

 – universities in Taiwan, Puerto Rico, and Canada (teaching English and TESOL/applied linguistics courses for graduate and undergraduate students);